alyagabsi/PGGAN-Abstract-Art/README.md

-# PGGAN & Abstract Art
+# PGGAN

 The goal of this project is to understand and train a PGGAN model.
-The dataset used is composed of abstract art pieces.
+The dataset used is composed of cat faces.